dustywhite7/Econ4350/SlidesCode/1 - Reporting.md

 # What should you expect from me?
 - Prompt responses
 - I will focus on the topics you express interest in
-- I will be available through Slack as much as possible during the week to answer questions
+- I will be available on Aula as much as possible during the week to answer questions

 ---